Ward727a/godot_datatable_plugin/README.md

 # Project in stand-by
 As of today (01/10/2024 - dd/mm/yyyy) this project is in stand-by.

-No new update will be made until futher notice.
+No new update will be made until futher notice, as my time is fully dedicated in my project "RPG Creator".
+Link to the discord of the new project if you want to follow me there: discord.gg/4yfq4NNzs4

 You're totally free to fork it if you want.